hucker/loopstate/README.md

+# loopstate
 Textual inspired loop state tracker.

 LoopState simplifies complex code by removing code structures that track state.
 The low level code ooperates on iterators and requires no if statements.
 The state of the iterator visible in properties so top level code is more readable.